 - He’s insensitive to the emotions of those around him.

-Here are some things your husband may have heard when growing up — things that may have shaped him into a seemingly uncaring person:
+Here are some things your husband may have heard growing up — things that may have shaped him into a seemingly uncaring person:

 - “Don’t cry unless you’re hurt.”

 - “It’s a sign of weakness to let people know you’re hurting.”

 If you love a man who doesn’t seem to be able to express his feelings, you might want to consider using word pictures to help him identify what’s going on inside.
 A word picture uses a story or object to simultaneously activate the emotions and intellect of the hearer.
 As a result, he experiences your words rather than just hearing them.